mikerae/logging-in-game/README.md

 Currently, event listeners are attached to all tiles: but listeners are only needed for the current tile and adjacent tiles.
 A set of adjacent tiles was generated and this will be used to set relevant event listeners.
 This improved performance.
 ### Next Tile Eventlisteners In Actions Menu are not yet corresponding to new current tile
-#### Status: Unresolved
+#### Status: Resolved
 The code for removing event LIstners is faulty.
 All event listeners are still active, inculidng hover and unhover Lumberjackie. https://stackoverflow.com/questions/10444077/javascript-removeeventlistener-not-working was used.
 Using an anonymous function call with an event listener made it impssible to remove an event Listener later.
 Changing the method of calling a function as per the stack overflow solved the issue for hoverLumberJackie, unhoverLumberJackie.
+The move from tile to tile now dispalalys the correct curent tile Actions Menu list.
 However, I have not yet been able to structure the call to move() or the setActionEventListeners() in a similar way without error.
-+> find a way to use a named function for the addEventListener and removeEventListener calls.
+=> find a way to use a named function for the addEventListener and removeEventListener calls.
 ### move is called() when the CurrentTileId tile is clicked again
 #### Status: Resolved
 currentTileId is not updating before mew move() event is fired.